MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 ### Single-sign on to native Microsoft applications (iOS)

-You can use the Microsoft Authenticator app on your iOS device to create a seamless passkey sign without being prompted again to use single sign-in (SSO) to sign in to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.
+You can use Authenticator on your iOS device to seamlessly sign in with a passkey to other Microsoft apps, such as Microsoft OneDrive, SharePoint, and Outlook.

-Once you create a passkey, you can use the Authenticator passkey for single sign-on (SSO) for logging into native Microsoft applications.
 Similar support for Android devices is coming during preview.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-direct-ios/sign-in-options-passkey.png" alt-text="Screenshot of the passkey option in Microsoft Authenticator for iOS devices.":::

-First, you need to register a passkey using the WebAuthN flow where you scan a QR code by completing the following steps:
+To use SSO for native applications, you need to register the passkey in Authenticator by using the WebAuthN flow where you scan a QR code:

 1. Register Authenticator passkey on your mobile device.
 1. Sign in to Authenticator.